For the exchange student interested in event planning and tourism development.

 Module 6 with company involvement: casework around general business strategies and a real life case with a company from the hospitality sector

 Module 7 with elective courses: Here the student can gain missing proficiencies after interest and future job direction.
 Electives can be about (are subject to change): personal selling, digital customer journey, etc.

 Module 8 with business: module focused on economics according to a company case as well as professional communication in a service related company

-Module 9: generally about elements from communication, parts of economics and evt.
-Service recovery
+Module 9: generally about elements from communication, parts of economics and service recovery and cultural understanding

 All teaching and counselling is in oral and written English.
 You will experience a lot of different teaching methods such as lectures, presentations, dialogue, exchange of experiences, group work, independent studies, portfolio work and a project work at the end of the module.

-All the teaching methods apply – (default text).
-Also, some of the modules will have a company connected tthroughout the module and will shape with which topics students will work.
+All the teaching methods apply.
+Also, some of the modules will have a company connected throughout the module and will shape with which topics students will work.